This post is about how to build a growth-focused SaaS SEO strategy.

 - Feature/pain point mapping

-For each of our clients, we go through a deep research process where we begin by understanding the customer’s initial problem and then conducting keyword research for each use case to build a strategy.
+For each of our clients, we go through a deep research process where we begin by understanding the customer’s initial problem.
+Next, we conduct keyword research for each use case and use this data to build an SEO strategy.

-As we work through all of the individual features and personas, we uncover a huge number of specific “jobs” that customers are hiring the product to accomplish and how they align with the features of the product.
+As we work through all the individual features and personas, we uncover a huge number of specific “jobs” that customers are “hiring the product” to accomplish—and how they align with the product’s features.

 Solution-Product Keywords (Middle of the Funnel)

-Following along down the SEO funnel, we move into the middle part of the buyer’s journey.
+Continuing down the SEO funnel, we move into the middle stage of the buyer’s journey.

-At this stage, the prospect is looking for specific product categories and features that they have identified as a potential solution to their problem.
+At this stage, the prospect is looking for specific product categories and features they’ve identified as potential solutions to their problem.

-You want to approach this research by looking at several different types of keywords that would identify a solution-aware buyer who is searching for specific products to add to their consideration set.
+You want to approach this research by looking at several different types of keywords that could identify solution-aware buyers searching for specific products to add to their consideration set, such as: